 And, get a free mini hand pointer when spending at least $47 on physical items; the coupon code is FreePointer.

-Comments -- a Fast Phonics review from Bemidji, Minnesota:Krista [the mom] loves it!
-Even Malachi (age 2) looks on & repeats the sounds while Joshua reads 4th grade level in 2nd grade with a fast start 3 years ago.
-Levi learned it starting at age 4, and Paul knows many of the sounds at age 4.
-It’s bridging the gap for a cousin using 100 Easy Lessons whose daughter still doesn’t know the sounds automatically.
-Another cousin’s 7-yr. old whose left side is partially paralyzed by Lyme disease is reading two-letter words using Fast Phonics to automaticize the sounds.
+Comments -- a Fast Phonics review from a family in Minnesota:Mom loves it The two-year-old looks on & repeats the sounds while his 2nd grade brother reads at the 4th grade level due to his quick start in phonics 3 years ago.
+Another brother started learning it age 4, and a fourth brother already knows many of the sounds at age 4.
+It’s bridging the gap for a cousin mom who is using 100 Easy Lessons; her daughter hadn't mastered the sounds by that program alone.
+Another cousin’s 7-yr. old whose left side is partially paralyzed by Lyme disease is reading two-letter words using Fast Phonics to automate the sounds.
 It’s fast, fun, & fantastic!
-Polly
+Mrs. F.